assocworks/purcosa-docs/docs/index.md

 # Welcome

-Welcome to the PURCO SA Staff Guide
+Welcome to the PURCO SA Staff Guide.
+Click on the menu items in the header bar